LinkNacional/woocommerce-invoice-payment/README.txt

 **Dependencies**

-Invoice Payment for WooCommerce plugin is dependent on WooCommerce plugin, please make sure WooCommerce is installed and properly configured before starting Invoice Payment for WooCommerce installation.
+Link Invoice Payment for WooCommerce plugin is dependent on WooCommerce plugin, please make sure WooCommerce is installed and properly configured before starting Invoice Payment for WooCommerce installation.

 *External Libraries used*
 * We use the PHP external library [DOMPDF](https://github.com/dompdf/dompdf) for generating PDF invoices.